thaodeco/FinApp/README.md

-Here's a more visually appealing and user-friendly version of your README file:

----

 # **FinApp: Your Financial Companion**

 Welcome to **FinApp**, your go-to Shiny app for financial analysis and insights.
 Follow the simple steps below to get started running the app locally.